gvwilson/sensibleadventures/shapers.md

 | Very High    | +4       |
 | Extreme      | +6       |

-Similarly,
-every difficulty has a level and a *target*:
+Every difficulty also has a level and a *target*:

 | Task Difficulty | Target |
 | --------------- | -----: |